 3. Aggregate your products

 Unless your business only has a few SKUs, or you need SKU-level results, modeling at the SKU level rarely makes sense for network design.
 Create the minimum number of aggregate “model” products that capture the complexity you need.
-These can be, but do not necessarily have to be, the same product groups or product families that you have in your ERP system.
-As a rule of thumb, a number of model products in the 10s is ok; products in the 100s are too many.
+These can be but do not necessarily have to be, the same product groups or product families that you have in your ERP system.
+As a rule of thumb, a number of model products in the 10s is okay; products in the 100s are too many.

 4. Aggregate your demand nodes

 You may be tempted to model every customer at the street address level as a separate demand node.
 But this is often unnecessary for network design.
 Using aggregated demand may give you the same answers and insights, with less hassle.
 Aggregated demand has big advantages in terms of data capture, result interpretation, model runtime, and clarity on the map.
-A good rule of thumb: 1,000 demand nodes is good, more than 5,000 starts to cause problems.
+A good rule of thumb: 1,000 demand nodes is good, and more than 5,000 start to cause problems.

 5. Remove virtual locations